Aged Care

 Providers must accurately report services delivered in accordance with their registration category and CHSP grant agreement.
 This includes detailed reporting on service types, outputs, and client interactions.
 Failure to submit the mandatory monthly DEX performance report may affect the release of subsequent payments.

-Below are some of the key DEX Reporting changes CHSP providers need to be aware of.
+These DEX reporting changes will be implemented in stages.
+Below are the latest DEX Reporting updates for Stage 1 CHSP providers need to be aware of.

 Changes to Service List Reporting